firmware you can read

 Runs local.
 No account.
 No cloud.
 Runs local.
 No account.
 No cloud.
 Runs local.
 No account.
 No cloud.

-We built loci because the best AI conversations kept vanishing.
+We built loci because the best AI work kept vanishing.
 A breakthrough insight at 2am, searched for a week later, gone.
 Re-explaining the same context to the same AI, session after session.
-Your thinking was happening, just nowhere permanent. loci is the fix: a local memory layer that makes your AI conversations actually yours, fully searchable, never leaving your device.
+Your thinking was happening, just nowhere permanent. loci is the fix: a plain-text substrate your AI reads before it answers, so the work you do together stays yours, local, searchable, never leaving your device.

 The memory palace is one of the oldest techniques for thought: a place for everything, everything in its place. loci applies this to co-intelligence.
 A room is a persistent workspace, Dev, Design, Research, not a single conversation.
 Conversations happen inside rooms, accumulating context over time.
 What crystallises from that work becomes a locus: a fixed point in the palace, a node your memory navigates back to.
 The palace grows as you build inside it.
 Your thinking becomes architecture.

-loci is a context persistence primitive.
+loci is a mindspace primitive: an intelligence substrate any file-aware model runs.
 It solves the stateless session problem for LLM-native workflows, not by adding a cloud layer, but by treating your local machine as the canonical context store.
 No accounts.
 No sync.
 Architecture documented at docs.loci.garden.

 {